Ihsan172/Code172/README.md

 # Code172
 <p>Code172 is a simple and lightweight code editor made with Godot.
 It has a clean and easy-to-use UI and is also very resource friendly.
-The source code is available on <a href="https://github.com/Ihsan172/Code172" target="_blank">GitHub</a>.</p>
 <h4></h4>
 <h3>Features</h3>
 <ul><li>Borderless Window</li><li>Resizable Window (On/Off)</li><li>Keep Screen On</li><li>Fullscreen</li></ul>